 When it comes to the AirFinder OnSite Bluetooth LE solution, Bluetooth LE beacons determine location by proximity, instead of phase ranging.
 When an active tag is within range, a nearby beacon can compute the signal strength and calculate the proximity.
 The only way to increase accuracy is to increase the density of beacons in the area.
 The precision is up to the closest beacon.

-In contrast, AirFinder OnSite XLE uses phase-ranging to determine location on x/y/z coordinates up to sub-meter accuracy.
+In contrast, AirFinder OnSite XLE® uses phase-ranging to determine location on x/y/z coordinates up to meter-level accuracy.
 Here is a breakdown of how it works.

 - A Bluetooth LE asset tag sends a signal to any beacons within range